Hermes Agent: Free Self-Improving AI Agent (Native App Released)

 hermes --tuiStart the modern terminal UI.

-hermes modelChoose or change the model provider.
+hermes modelChoose or change the model provider, including configured Mixture-of-Agents presets.

 hermes toolsConfigure enabled tools.